MangoTools/generator-sean/README.md

 ## AngularJS Test Sub-Generator

-Your MEAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
+Your SEAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
 To test your AngularJS controllers you’ll need to create a test file, which Karma will later use to run the tests.
 For this purpose we provided you with the AngularJS test sub-generator.
 Creating a new AngularJS test is effortless, just execute this command:

 ```
-$ yo meanjs:angular-test <controller-name>
+$ yo sean:angular-test <controller-name>
 ```

 This will create a test file for your controller, and if the sub-generator doesn’t find the specified controller file, it will create one for you.